Crowdfunding during COVID: How Seven Summits Snacks raised 111% of their goal

 Benefit of an Alberta crowdfunding partner

-One unexpected and welcome bonus to working with ATB for their crowdfunding campaign was access to their deep community network, says Kristyn.
+Kristyn shared that an unexpected and welcome bonus to working with ATB for their crowdfunding campaign was access to their deep community network.

 Lessons from crowdfunding during COVID-19